rainlanguage/rain-sdk/docs/classes/orderbook.md

 All the opcodes avaialbles in the OrderBook contract.

-This expose all the standard opcodes along with the specific opcodes of the OrderBook.
+This expose all the standard opcodes along with the specific local OrderBook opcodes.

 <b>Signature:</b>